Apache declines to comment on deal talk; shares soar

 In an interview in March, Apache Chief Executive Officer John Christmann knocked down takeover talk that was brewing at the time, saying he was in the midst of transforming the company.
 He also indicated the company, one of the top U.S. independents, wanted to go it alone.

-On Monday, analysts at Simmons & Co told clients that they believed top takeover candidates for Houston-based Apache would be either world’s largest public oil company Exxon Mobil Corp or BP Plc.
+On Monday, analysts at Simmons & Co told clients that they believed top takeover candidates for Houston-based Apache would be either world’s largest public oil company Exxon Mobil Corp (XOM.N) or BP Plc (BP.N).

 “While some might be surprised regarding BP, keep in mind that Apache bought a large amount of assets from BP in the Permian, Canada and Egypt,” following BP’s Macondo well blowout, Simmons wrote.
 “In addition, BP still currently holds a large position in Egypt.”